mdeniz/marcus_bikes/README.md

 ![Product Admin list attribute options](doc/assets/admin_attributes_options_new.png)

-* How the database changes?
+* How does the database change?

 If Marcus creates that attribute option it will be saved in the database inserting just a record on the table for attribute options like this: